panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 outerFunc();
 ```

-Inside the `innerFunc()`, the variable `outerVar` is accessed from the lexical scope.
+Inside the `innerFunc()` scope, the variable `outerVar` is accessed from the lexical scope.
 That's known already.

 But notice that `innerFunc()` invocation happens inside its lexical scope (the scope of `outerFunc()`).